erfz/milliq_mcgen/muons/README.md

 ### Grid submission

-I've now added scripts to `batchsubmit` to do all of the above with a single condor submission, allowing for larger samples and far less babysiting.
+I've now added scripts to `localbatch` to do all of the above with a single condor submission, allowing for larger samples and far less babysiting.
 See instructions there.